-There is something about this Robert Morris team.
-Since suspending four players nine games ago, the Colonials are 8-1.
+There is something about the Robert Morris Colonials.
+Since suspending four players nine games ago, they're 8-1.
 Tonight, they lost sophomore forward Stephan Hawkins to an ankle injury early in the first half.
-That left them with just seven active players against an LIU Brooklyn team that started the game extremely focused on the offensive end.
+That left them with just seven active players against an LIU Brooklyn Blackbirds team that started the game extremely focused on the offensive end.

-The Blackbirds attacked the seams in RMU's 2-3 zone to start the game.
+LIU Brooklyn attacked the seams in the Robert Morris 2-3 zone to start the game.
 Sophomore forward E.J.
 Reed received direct passes from the wing into the left block.
-He scored four early points for LIU, and junior guard Gerrell Martin drained two triples which gave Brooklyn a 10 - 8 advantage going into the first media timeout.
+He scored four early points, and junior guard Gerrell Martin drained two triples that gave the Blackbirds a 10-8 advantage going into the first media timeout.

-A 7-1 run to start the second half by the Blackbirds gave them a 16-point advantage, and it looked like they were going to run away from RMU.
+A 7-1 run to start the second half by the Blackbirds gave them a 16-point advantage, and it looked like they were going to run away from Robert Morris.
 Junior guard David Appolon wasn't about to lose at home without a fight.
-His activity on the offensive glass netted him four points on putbacks, and kept Robert Morris afloat.
+His activity on the offensive glass netted him four points on putbacks, and kept his team afloat.

-He scored 13 points during an 18-3 run by the Colonials, which included three makes from beyond the arc and an acrobatic layup that tied the game at 61.
-A Brickman triple finally ended the RMU run, but Robert Morris had a 66 - 64 lead with just 48 seconds remaining.
+He scored 13 points during an 18-3 run by RMU, which included three makes from beyond the arc and an acrobatic layup that tied the game at 61.
+A Brickman triple finally ended the Colonials' run, but Robert Morris had a 66-64 lead with just 48 seconds remaining.

-Anderson slammed the door shut on the Blackbirds in the final seconds of the game; he scored nine points in the last 17 seconds, as the Colonials won, 73 - 64.
+Anderson slammed the door shut on LIU Brooklyn in the final seconds of the game.
+Over the last 17 seconds of the game, he scored nine points, as RMU won, 73-64.

-Brickman had a team-high 11 points on a very efficient 4-5 shooting; he also had a game-high eight assists for LIU.
+Brickman had a team-high 11 points on a very efficient 4-5 shooting; he also had a game-high eight assists for the Blackbirds.
 Martin also finished with 11 points, but didn't score in the second half.

 Anderson led all scorers with 26 points, all in the second half, on 8-10 from the floor, and a perfect 5-5 from three-point distance.
 Appolon had a career-high 13 points and nine rebounds, five of which were offensive boards.